 Frequently Asked Questions

 Although QEGS has a reputation for academic excellence, we have a broad range of students from different backgrounds and various levels of ability.
 We encourage all prospective students to apply and speak to us when they receive their examination results.

 You will have a tutor group with a Personal Tutor, who will support you in all aspects of Sixth Form life.
 They will be able to give you guidance in your studies, help with your study skills, give advice regarding possible career progression and application to Higher Education.
 Your Personal Tutor will work with you to ensure that you reach your full potential by using all the expertise we have available.

-We have many bus routes currently in operation providing transport from throughout the county.
+If you require transport, please contact us to discuss your location and possible options.
 QEGS is situated within a 5-minute walk from Blackburn Town Centre, with the train station a 15-minute walk away.